-My name is Eugen Rochko and I’m the creator of Mastodon, a free, open-source federated social network server.
-The flagship instance mastodon.social has over 22,000 users and is growing fast.
+My name is Eugen Rochko and I’m the creator of Mastodon, a free, open-source federated social network with over 760,000 users.
 You can check it out here.